The Gaia Gathering

 Connection Circles

 The friends we make at Gaia often last through the years, rooted in the shared experience of these wondrous weekends.
-To encourage even more connection among participants, this year’s event will include “Connection Circles” – small groups that meet once a day for sharing self-reflection and support.
+To encourage even more connection among participants, we invite you to join “Connection Circles” – small groups that meet once a day for sharing self-reflection and support.

 Event Location: